Skip to Main Content

 To use KeyCite:

-3. KeyCite information is under the tabs Negative Treatment, History, and Citing References.
+3. KeyCite information is under the tabs, Negative Treatment, History, and Citing References.

 8. Note: KeyCite will not always state “there is no subsequent history.”

-9. Note: information may not always be as obvious in KeyCite as it is in Shepard’s.
+9. Note: Information may not always be as obvious in KeyCite as it is in Shepard’s.

 FAQs

-“Shepardize” a Case: Use Westlaw
+How to “Shepardize” a Case: Use the Westlaw Database

 What do I write in my case brief if the case has no subsequent history?